garrandall/popular-music-data/tracks/the-heart-of-the-matter-don-henley.md

 I've been tryin' to get down to the heart of the matter Because the flesh will get weak
 And the ashes will scatter
-So i'm thinkin' about forgiveness
+So I'm thinkin' about forgiveness
 Forgiveness
 Even if, even if you don't love me anymore